How to sell cookies online and make your passion into a real business

 1. Decide what cookies to sell

-By offering cookies that cater to specific dietary needs or preferences, you can tap into a niche market.
+By offering cookies that cater to specific dietary needs or preferences, you can tap into all sorts of demographics.
 Think about how your product can appeal to a broad audience while still offering something distinct.
 You could also consider creating seasonal varieties or custom orders for special events.

 Make sure your cookies have a unique selling point (USP).
 This could be anything from using organic ingredients to crafting beautifully designed and decorated cookies for weddings or events.